A spiritual adventure to the ancient sacred sites of Scotland

 September 24th – Monday – Day 13: Rosslyn Chapel/Edinburgh

-Today, we visit the enigmatic Rosslyn Chapel.
-We explore and meditate on the mysteries of the Essenic Jerusalem Temple scrolls, said to be buried here.
-We will experience the underground Rosslyn Chapel Crypt and its mystery.
+Today, on our final day of the Sacred Tour of Celtic Scotland, we will visit the enigmatic Rosslyn Chapel.
+Here, we will explore and meditate on the mysteries of the Essenic Jerusalem Temple scrolls, said to be buried at Rosslyn Chapel.
+We will also experience the underground Rosslyn Chapel Crypt and its mystery.

-September 25th – Tuesday – Day 14: Depart for home city
+September 25th – Tuesday – Day 14: Depart Scotland/Homeward Journey

 We will bid farewell to Scotland and transfer to Edinburgh International Airport for our homeward journey, grateful for all that we have experienced.